 In Management Information Systems, each student is required to do two presentations during the semester to help them develop skills in oral presentations and language skills.
+More emphasis will be given to in-class problems in Managerial Accounting.
+In addition, the use of videos to demonstrate solutions to complex Cost Accounting and other problems will be undertaken in 2016-17.

 Beginning in Spring 2012, in Accounting Information Systems, the students do a QuickBooks practice set, intended to teach how Information Systems work using a small general ledger software system.
-Dr. Hammett used Peachtree Accounting in 2013-14, but will revert to QuickBooks, due to the complexity of Peachtree.
+Dr. Hammett used Peachtree Accounting in 2013-14, but has reverted to QuickBooks, due to the complexity of Peachtree.